awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-instancerequirementsrequest.md

 The parameter accepts an integer, which Amazon EC2 interprets as a percentage\.
 To turn off price protection, specify a high value, such as `999999`\.
 This parameter is not supported for [GetSpotPlacementScores](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetSpotPlacementScores.html) and [GetInstanceTypesFromInstanceRequirements](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetInstanceTypesFromInstanceRequirements.html)\.
+If you set `TargetCapacityUnitType` to `vcpu` or `memory-mib`, the price protection threshold is applied based on the per\-vCPU or per\-memory price instead of the per\-instance price\.
 Default: `20`
 *Required*: No
 *Type*: Integer